TLS 1.3 introduces a lot of security and performance enhancements.

 When it comes to performance, encrypted connections, including TLS, have always added a slight overhead to the server and network.

 Indeed HTTP/2 helped us with this obstacle.
-But TLS 1.3 helps speed up encrypted connections further with features like Zero Round Trip Time and TLS False Start.
+But TLS 1.3 helps speed up encrypted connections further with Zero Round Trip Time and TLS False Start features.

 TLS 1.2 required two round-trips to complete the TLS handshake.

 With 1.3, only one round-trip is required.
 This reduction, in turn, cuts the encryption latency by half.

 Another related advantage of TLS 1.3 is that it remembers!

 That means if you have previously visited a website, you can now send data on the first message to the server.
 This is called the Zero Round Trip Time (0-RTT).
 And yes, Zero Round Trip Time also results in enhanced loading time.

 Improved Security With TLS 1.3

 Usually, TLS 1.2 was not configured correctly, and that leaves all websites vulnerable to attacks.
 This misconfiguration was one of the big problems with TLS 1.2.

 TLS 1.3 removed out-of-date and vulnerable features from TLS 1.2.